FELIS-CORP/FELIS-TOKEN.COM/README.md

 FELISBOT is an INCOMPLETE WORK-IN-PROGRESS Windows Powershell script that queries the UTXO contents of my wallet through cardano-cli via a Daedalus node every 5 minutes, dumps a text file containing a list of the UTXOs, formats the TXId if it finds the specified amount, scrapes and formats the raw output of cardanoscan.io to achieve a sender address, adds it and the TxHash to a log if it's not already there.
 That's as far as I've gotten as of my last submission.

-The part I'm currently working on and learning about are the construction of a transaction containing 1 million FELIS and the necessary amount of return ADA, then the submission of the transaction back to the person who sent it to me.
+The part I'm currently working on and learning about are the construction of a command line transaction containing 1 million FELIS and the necessary amount of return ADA, then the submission of the transaction back to the person who sent it to me.
 Together with the simple website it works like a locally hosted auto-faucet if you just leave your powershell script running and your Daedalus wallet connected.

 --------------
 NOTE: There is some setup involved to make FELISBOT work.